anItalianGeek/anItalianGeek/README.md

 # Ognjen Vasic

-## Software Engineer @ Sorgetech · Computer Engineering @ University of Ferrara
+## Software Engineer @ Sorgetech · Electronic and Computer Engineering @ University of Ferrara
 I work where systems stop agreeing with each other.

 Two platforms.
 Different assumptions.
 Different APIs.
 Probably different decades.